Featured Article: "Real Bat Speed "

 I first met Josh Morrison when he was 13 or 14 years old.
 Having heard good things about my training center from one of his coaches, his father decided to sign Josh up for our hitting program.
 My first impression of Josh was that of a pretty good ball player but also a really nice young man.
 As Josh got older and his training continued I realized what a special talent and athlete he was.
 I knew then he possessed the tools to play the game at a high level.
 I remember telling Josh that if we could comingle his natural talents with the right information and he could develop a passion for the work, then he would have many choices when it came time to choose a college to play for.
 By the time he was in high school I soon realized that his “baseball” ceiling was even higher then I originally thought and that professional baseball would soon take interest.
 As Josh reached the end of his high school career, many of the things we had discussed and worked on for his baseball future were starting to become reality.
 His ability to combine his natural talent with his hard work and dedication to correct information made him one of the best all around players in the D.C. metro area, a real 5 tool guy.

-Unfortunately, Josh never had the chance to reach his full potential in the game of baseball and I’ll never truly know how far in this game he could have made it.
+Unfortunately, Josh never had the chance to reach his full potential in the game of baseball a car accident took him early and I’ll never truly know how far in this game he could have made it.
 What I do know is that Josh Morrison was a remarkable young man who not only possessed great athletic talent but a humble and humorous personality that you couldn’t help being affected by.
 The training center shined a little brighter and we all laughed a little harder around Josh and we are extremely proud to have Josh’s’ name on a plaque on our college wall, forever memorializing what only would have been his first big accomplishment in baseball.
 As the years have continued on and the number of athletes trained has gone up, Josh Morrison remains to this day, not only one of my all-time favorite baseball players but more importantly one of my all-time favorite people.
 RIP Josh